 Grimaldi’s + Juliana’s:

 This is one of the musts on the list of things to do in DUMBO.
 Not only because of the pizza, but there is some interesting history behind these two successful restaurants.
-Believe it or not, the pizza in DUMBO is some of the best in the entire city!
+Believe it or not, the pizza in DUMBO and two of the best places to eat in Brooklyn, but also the entire city.

 Patsy Grimaldi started his coal-fired brick dreams in Brooklyn in 1990 since coal ovens were illegal in Manhattan.

 Later in the 90’s, Grimaldi decided to sell his restaurant to Frank Ciolli.